 Your tax deductions related to vehicle expenses will go on Line 9, Car and Truck expenses.
 You’ll find this section under Part II of IRS Form Schedule C. For those who use standard mileage, this will include the standard mileage rate and tolls and parking.
 For those who use actual expenses, include all vehicle-related expenses here.

 The rest of your tax deductions will go on Line 27a, Other expenses.
 You’ll also find this section under Part II.
 You’ll list out these expenses on Part V, Other expenses (Line 48).
-This can include Uber and Lyft fees and commissions, Lyft’s Express Drive Rental fees, snacks for passengers, the portion of your phone bill that you use for your job.
+This can include Uber and Lyft fees and commissions, Lyft’s Express Drive Rental fees, snacks for passengers, the portion of your phone bill that you use for your job, etc.

 You’ll record additional mileage information on Part IV of the Schedule C. Part IV asks questions about your vehicle.
 Record your total number of business miles, commuting miles, and all other personal miles.
 Do this separately for each car you drove that calendar year.

 Sample Schedule C expenses: